 4.5 Overview of Logistics Market in Brazil (Brief Analysis by Each Mode of Transport and Related Statistics)

 4.6 Spotlight on Freight Rates/Transportation Costs

-4.7 Commentary on Operating Costs (Share Of Fuel Costs, Wages, Vehicle Maintenance, and Their Trends)
+4.7 Commentary on Operating Costs (Share of Fuel Costs, Wages, Vehicle Maintenance, and Trends)

-4.8 Commentary on Fuel Costs (Fuel Price movement and its Impact on Trucking Industry)
+4.8 Commentary on Fuel Costs (Fuel Price Movement and its Impact on the Trucking Industry)

 4.9 Demand and Supply Analysis – Trucks, Drivers, and Labor

 4.10 Brief on Other Segments, such as CEP, Last Mile Delivery, Cold Chain Logistics